BMecke/tektronixosc/docs/api.rst

 API Reference
 *************

-This chapter contains the API documentation for Keysight Oscilloscope.
+This chapter contains the API documentation for Tektronix Oscilloscope.

-.. automodule:: keysightosc.oscilloscope
+.. automodule:: tektronixosc.oscilloscope